 Like many organizations that are built through acquisitions, Kindred at Home had several tools being used for budget planning and reporting.
 It had 400 locations across the country, and the process of budgeting was a long and arduous one.
 End users were frustrated with the length of time it took to complete their budgets, rollups had a variety of rules that had to be incorporated which added to the complexity, and there was a high level of dissatisfaction overall with the entire process.

-Kindred at Home began its due diligence in 2012,and evaluated a number of solutions including Adaptive Insights for Planning and Oracle.
-One of its acquisitions had been using Adaptive, and the success of that implementation helped drive the decision.
+Kindred at Home began its due diligence in 2012,and evaluated a number of solutions including Adaptive Insights and Oracle.
+One of its acquisitions had been using Adaptive Insights, and the success of that implementation helped drive the decision.
 The company ultimately selected Adaptive Insights for a number of reasons including:

 Kindred at Home found that Adaptive Insights had been proven in one division already, and had provided the usability and flexibility it was looking for.

 Adaptive Insights' cloud delivery model would enable Kindred at Home to reduce significant capital investment and long implementation time, and would also give the company the flexibility to grow by adding new offices and userswith no additional IT investment.

-The ease of use of Adaptive reduced training requirements, improved engagement, and made deployment much simpler.
+The ease of use of Adaptive Insights reduced training requirements, improved engagement, and made deployment much simpler.

 Adaptive Insights' pricing could be bundled into the operational budget.

 Kindred at Home began its implementation of Adaptive Insights in 2012 and began its phased-in deployment with its Home Health division.
 The deployment took only three months, and was very successful.
 Over the next year, the other divisions came on board in quick succession.
-This upcoming budget year will be the first with the entire company using Adaptive for its budgeting process, and it is already proving successful.
-Everyone in the organization is now using Adaptive for budget planning – providing a holistic view of the entire organization that was never available before.
+This upcoming budget year will be the first with the entire company using Adaptive Insights for its budgeting process, and it is already proving successful.
+Everyone in the organization is now using Adaptive Insights for budget planning – providing a holistic view of the entire organization that was never available before.
 Users are reporting significant time savings, and the process has reduced workloads by more than two months for the finance team.